Pterobilin

-Pterobilin is a blue bile pigment found in Nessaea spp., Graphium agamemnon, G. antiphates, G. doson, and G. sarpedon.
+Pterobilin also called biliverdin IXγ in the Fischer nomenclature, is a blue bile pigment found in Nessaea spp., Graphium agamemnon, G. antiphates, G. doson, and G. sarpedon.
 It is one of only a few blue pigments found in any animal species, as most animals use iridescence to create blue coloration.
 Other blue pigments of animal origin include phorcabilin, used by other butterflies in Graphium and Papilio (specifically P. phorcas and P. weiskei), and sarpedobilin, which is used by Graphium sarpedon.

 Synthetic pathways

-Pterobilin 1 is a chemical precursor to sarpedobilin 3 in the larvae of the fourth instar of G. sarpedon through a double cyclisation of the central vinyl groups of the adjacent nitrogens.
+Pterobilin is a chemical precursor to sarpedobilin in the larvae of the fourth instar of G. sarpedon through a double cyclisation of the central vinyl groups of the adjacent nitrogens.
 In the butterfly species Pieris brassicae, it is produced starting with acetate and then proceeding to glycin, then δ-aminolevulinic acid, then coproporphyrinogen III, to protoporphyrin IX and finally into pterobilin.

-Pterobilin 1 can be phototransformed into Pterobilin 2 and 3 in vitro.
-Pterobilin 1 can also be thermally rearranged in vitro into phorcabilin 2.
+Pterobilin can be phototransformed into phorcabilin and sarpedobilin in vitro.
+Pterobilin can also be thermally rearranged in vitro into phorcabilin.